ultravideo/cloud-encoder/README.md

-# cloud
+# Kvazaar Cloud Encoder

-kvazaar in cloud
+kvazaar in cloud with 2-clause BSD license

 indent by 4 spaces. (no tabs)